 “The greatest killer of creativity and innovation is our predisposition to want to keep things the way they are.” – Randy Gage

-So when you face change that’s as big as a move, a marriage or even starting a new job, don’t be so hard on yourself when you already feel unsettled.
+When you face change that’s as big as a move, a marriage, stepping into the C-Suite or even starting a new job, don’t be so hard on yourself when you already feel unsettled.
 Instead, experiment with a new practice of staying in control.
 Begin by stopping what you are doing and slowing your heart rate with a few breaths.
-Then reflect on what you need to do to lessen the grip of fear.

 If you’re unhappy, you need to make some changes.
 Remember, you’re not in it alone.
 Reflect on your feelings of change and be willing to make changes that will bring you to a more positive place.